 Connection-oriented systems work more like your telephone-you have to dial a number and establish a connection to the other end before you can send a message.
 Connection-oriented protocols pessimistically assume that some data will be lost or disordered in most transmissions.
 They guarantee that transmitted data will reach its destination in the proper sequence and that all data will get through.
-To accomplish this, connection-oriented protocols retain the transmitted data and negotiate for a retransmission when needed.
+To accomplish this, connection-oriented protocols that also are considered reliable retain the transmitted data and negotiate for a retransmission when needed.
 Once all the needed data has arrived at the remote end, it can be reassembled into its proper sequence and passed to the higher-level protocols.
 This means that any application can depend on a connection-oriented transport to reliably deliver data exactly as it was transmitted.
-Transmission Control Protocol (TCP) is an example of a connection-oriented Internet protocol.
+Transmission Control Protocol (TCP) is an example of a reliable connection-oriented Internet protocol.
+Frame Relay is an example of an unreliable connection-oriented protocol.